Life Lessons from Video Games

 Participating in high-pressure games has sharpened my decision-making skills under stress, which I find invaluable during workplace crises.

 Playing interactive stories can be more effective at providing escapism and reducing anxiety compared to watching TV or movies.
-It helps me to make decisions and feel involved in the story.
+It helps me make decisions and feel involved in the story.

 Certain games provide therapeutic relief from daily stresses, while other games offer moments of excitement and escapism.

 I watched a YouTube video discussing how some games can have therapeutic benefits.
-It mentioned studies showing improved coordination, memory, decision making, and reaction speed for gamers.
+It mentioned studies showing improved coordination, memory, decision-making, and reaction speed for gamers.

-I can play games online with friends or find local co-op games, alternated with an hour of physical activity or chores."
+I can play games online with friends or find local co-op games, alternated with an hour of physical activity or chores.

 Gaming is my main hobby and way to unwind, connecting me with old friends on chat rooms.
 It balances my demanding career that I love.